evie-lau/Unifi-gateway-wpa-supplicant/README.md

 RestartSec=10
 ```

-This `.conf` file specifying the retries will tie in to the wpa_supplicant-wired services, regardless of the eth number port.
+This `.conf` file specifying the retries will tie into the wpa_supplicant-wired services, regardless of the eth number port.

 To confirm this conf has applied, restart the service and query for some properties.
 You should at least see `Restart=on-failure` from the query.